 The accurate and timely reporting of police reports and information is a primary function and duty of law enforcement.
 The appropriate use of technology in accomplishing that function requires standard usage and policy.
-While this policy is specific to the Xpediter product, the principles and practices should be extended to any electronic method of report documentation.
+While this policy is specific to theNew World Mobile product, the principles and practices should be extended to any electronic method of report documentation.

-Xpediter C/S: A "Client/Server" relational database computer program.
-This program allows you to collect, store, sort, and retrieve data for cases and then print the case information onto forms or reports.
+New World Mobile: A "Client/Server" relational database computer program.
+This program allows you to write, collect, store, sort, and retrieve data for cases and then print the case information onto forms or reports.